 This pump definitely has more parts to clean than a Spectra/Motif pump.
 I don’t like cleaning things so that is a con in my book.

 THIS MAY BE THE WORST PART OF IT ALL!
-I love Medela bottles…I used them with Walter, and I now use them with Ryland.
-But they are lightweight, and sometimes they can def tip over with the flanges attached.
+I love Medela bottles…I used them with both Walter and Ryland.
+But they are lightweight, and sometimes tip over with the flanges attached.
 BEWARE!!!

 Spectra vs Medela: the bottom line